alexajunior/Air-quality-monitoring-app/README.md

-## Overview
+## OVERVIEW

- AeroHealth – Real-Time Air Quality Monitoring for a Healthier Future 🌍💨
+ AeroHealth – Real-Time Air Quality Monitoring for a Healthier Future 🌍

 AeroHealth is a powered web application that delivers real-time air quality insights to communities, health organizations, and policymakers.
 It empowers users to make informed decisions and take action against air pollution.

-Key Features
+KEY FEATURES

 📡 Live Air Quality Index (AQI) tracking by location